UX Best Practices

 Our Recommendations

-1. Don’t overwhelm people with choices.
+- Don’t overwhelm people with choices.
 More providers doesn’t mean better UX.
-In practice, showing 2–3 good options converts much better than sharing a long list on the screen.
+In practice, showing 2–3 relevant options converts better than displaying a long list.

-3. Prioritize and filter based on relevance.
+- Prioritize and filter based on relevance.
 Put the most likely option first and remove what doesn’t apply.
 If you already know the user’s device, geography, or prior selections, use that to surface the best method upfront.
-Don’t make users hunt, and don’t show options they can’t use.

-5. Build trust with correct branding.
-Always follow provider brand guidelines for logos, names, and icon usage.
+- Build trust with correct branding.
+Follow provider brand guidelines for logos, names, and icon usage.
 Familiar, official branding increases completion and reduces hesitation.

 Most Common Implementation Patterns